stdevPavelmc/mailad/CONTRIBUTING.md

 In fact is a recommended practice, open an issue, analyze, make your first commit and open the pull request ride away; in this way changes will be picked by travis and CI/CD will fire to tell you if your changes are good o broke something.

-As a general rule a pulll request must end with a comment on which you mentions @stdevPavelmc and estate that the pull request is ready to merge
+As a general rule a pull request must end with a comment on which you mention @stdevPavelmc and estate that the pull request is ready to merge

 The merge action by the repo owner (@stdevPavelmc) will automatically close the corresponding pull request and the issue just by adding a comment like this to the comment of the merge "Closing issue #8..." github will do the magic and will (if travis build is a success) close the PR and the matching issue, all in just one place.